FARIDJADDA/LlDd-discordBot/README.md

   <img src="img/polls.jpg" alt="polls preview" width="250px">
 </div>

-thx to [JohnnyJayJay](https://github.com/JohnnyJayJay) for the inspiration.
+thx to [JohnnyJayJay](https://github.com/JohnnyJayJay) for inspiration.

 #### **`/poll_results`**
  ➡️ Displays the current results of an active poll in the channel.